BrunoComitre/dev-support-resource-inventory/README.md

 ## Notes

-Space to add development notes:
+Space to add Git notes:

 Update branch with develop: